Nethereum/Nethereum.Docs/docs/index.md

 * Parity managment api (WIP)
 * Quorum
 * Simplified smart contract interaction for deployment, function calling, transaction and event filtering and decoding of topics.
-* ABI to .Net type encoding and decoding, including attribute based for complex object deserialisation.
+* ABI to .Net type encoding and decoding, including attribute based for complex object deserialization.
 * Transaction, RLP and message signing, verification and recovery of accounts
 * Libraries for standard contracts Token, ENS and Uport
 * Integrated TestRPC testing to simplify TDD and BDD (Specflow) development